 Frome’s art and food scenes in particular have thrived since the town’s regeneration, which is epitomised by the Frome Independent.
 Usually held on the first Sunday of each month (except January and February), the entire town centre is transformed into a giant market, celebrating Frome’s heritage as a market town.

 Stalls run by people from all over the West Country sell local, often Frome-made, produce and goods, ranging from West Country cider and kimchi, to vintage collectables and antique furniture.
-While the market has been temporarily suspended due to COVID-19, its enterprising sprit lives on in the form of an online market.

 If there is one word that sums up the new face of Frome, it's independent.
 The monthly Frome Independent fuses the town’s past with its present, independent cafés, shops and restaurants pack the town centre, and in 2015 Frome went against the political grain, giving control to a coalition of independents of all 17 of its council seats.
 Frome’s remarkable transformation saw it named as one of the best places in the UK to live in 2018 by The Times.

 Thanks to its hilly topography and its collection of over 300 listed buildings (some of which date back to the 15th century), Frome is very easy on the eye.
 Several medieval cobbled streets, like Catherine Hill and Gentle Street, which featured in the BBC drama Poldark, wind their way into the town centre, where a leat (a watercourse dug into the ground) fed by a nearby spring runs through the middle of the pedestrian-only Cheap Street.

 Here's how to make the most of a weekend in Frome.

 Check in at: either the Archangel or Bistro Lotte.
 The former is a charming bed and breakfast set in a 14th-century coaching inn with 10 rooms in the town centre.
 The latter is a French-style bistro with six pretty rooms at the top of Catherine Hill.